 So after a lot of wait and trials, WhatsApp has finally rolled out the WhatsApp Business for Android.
 It is simply named as WhatsApp Business, now available on the Google Play Store and can be installed for free.
 Currently, it is available in the US and UK, Mexico and Italy, and it will be rolled out in India soon.
 I just installed it, verified the phone number and set up a business account for our page (Well, haven’t set up the direct WhatsApp chat option on the page yet).
-But, here’s a sneak peak of what’s inside.
+But, here’s a sneak peek of what’s inside.

 Little detail, no drastic changes in UI

 Right when the app starts for the first time after you have just verified your number, you will see a ‘B’ inside the WhatsApp logo, no more changes here!

 On the main WhatsApp screen as well, there are almost no changes compared to what we see on regular WhatsApp app for Android.
 Just that, it mentions WhatsApp Business on top.

 But as soon as you dive into the settings section on WhatsApp Business, you see some options taking you deeper and deeper into the main features of WhatsApp Business as compared to the standard app.
 There you get the options to edit your profile, where you can add information like address, business category, description, business hours, email address and website.